Supreme People's Court: Adjudication

 The Supreme People's Court exercises its original jurisdiction over cases placed with the court by laws and regulations and those the court deems within its jurisdiction.
+It is generally selective in the matters it hears, focusing on those with the potential to impact future similar cases.
 It also reviews appeals or protests against trial decisions or verdicts of high people's courts and special people's courts, as well as appeals against court judgments lodged by the Supreme People's Procuratorate according to trial supervision procedures.
 When the court has discovered errors in the rulings and verdicts of lower courts that are already enforced, it investigates or appoints a lower court to rehear the case.

 The court also approves death sentences and suspended death sentences handed down by lower courts.
 It also approves verdicts on crimes not specifically stipulated in the criminal law.

 Legal interpretation

 The court explains the application of laws in specific cases during a trial.
 Further details about this were described by Zhou Qiang as:

 While the Chinese constitution does not state that courts have the power to review laws for their constitutionality (see constitutional review), the Supreme People's Court can request the Standing Committee of the National People's Congress to evaluate whether an administrative rule, local regulation, autonomous regulation or separate regulation contravenes the constitution or a national law.
 However, the Supreme People's Court has never made such request.